Thursday, January 14, 2016

 No doubt, my five-year career with McIlroy Bank was filled with exhilarating moments of accomplishments and mournful moments of failure.
 It had, I’m sure, its highs and lows.
 We likely won some tight games and lost some blowouts.
 I probably hit a home run or two; just as likely I probably made errors at critical times in different games.

 I have to assume all of these things because I can recall little about playing Little League baseball.
-In fact, I remember almost nothing of the 60+ games I played in during my five years in the league.
+In fact, I remember almost nothing of the 60+ games I played in during my four years in the league.
 I don’t remember winning a game nor do I recall losing a game.
 Did my teams have winning records or were we losers?
 Did we play in championship games?
 I have no idea.

 Little League Warrior, 1958

-I’m not even sure what position(s) I usually played during my five-year LL career, probably third base or left field.
+I’m not even sure what position(s) I usually played during my four-year LL career, probably third base or left field.
 I know that I pitched the last two or three years I played, but don’t remember any of those games.
 (Apparently I was not a very good pitcher because Bubba McCord, who played on Ricketts Drug Store team, claims that he hit his first little league home run off of me.
 I will keep rejecting that claim until he can prove it).

 My main memories of my LL career are diffuse but deep.
 They are more recollections of surroundings and feelings rather than specific events.
 I can still see the details of the field, its bare infield, the fenced-in dugouts, the stands populated by people I knew, and the manual scoreboard outside the center field fence.
 Also I can recall the excitement, tension, and concentration of playing in LL games.
 Above all, even without memories of what exactly happened during those five years, I know that LL baseball was both fun and important.
 My summers were all about playing baseball and LL was the center of that activity.